Past Clinic: High Performance Swim Camp Series

 - FINISHES: Races can be won or lost by hundredths of a second, and many races come down to the last few strokes.
 Your swimmer will learn how to use their kick to accelerate into the wall, time their stroke for a perfect arm extension, and keep their head down so they don’t waste any time or strokes as they approach the wall.

-Swimmers and parents are invited to ask your clinicians questions during a Q&A session.
-Gain insight into their training regimen, diet and nutrition, and recovery tactics.
+Swimmers and parents are invited to ask Joey, Jack, and Haden questions during a Q&A session.
+Gain insight into their training philosophies, diet and nutrition, and recovery tactics.

 PUT YOUR SKILLS TO THE TEST

-Swimmers will get to practice what they've learned by taking their stroke to your top speed with some of the best swimmers in the world!
+Swimmers will get to practice what they've learned by taking their stroke to top speed with some of the best swimmers and coaches in the world!
 They'll work on holding onto their form while challenging themselves.

-Take a photo with your clinicians, get autographs, and ALL PARTICIPANTS receive a FREE Fitter and Faster Collector’s Bag Tag for each day they are at the camp.
+Take a photo with Joey, Jack, and Haden, get autographs, and ALL PARTICIPANTS receive a FREE Fitter and Faster Collector’s Bag Tag for each day they are at the camp.
 Collect all 37 and trade with your friends!